-Element supports clients from a wide range of industries to assist in evaluating solutions to try and mitigate corrosion under insulation (CUI).
+Element supports clients from a wide range of industries to assist in evaluating solutions using CUI inspection to help mitigate corrosion under insulation.

 Corrosion under insulation typically occurs as a result of moisture infiltration on insulated carbon and low alloy steel equipment, which is operating at high temperatures with cyclic service in the CUI temperature range.
 Moisture trapped under or within the insulation can create an extremely aggressive environment, accelerating the rate of corrosion.

 Protective coatings are often utilized in conjunction with installation design, insulation choice, and inspection regimes as part of a systems approach to CUI prevention.
 In such cases, the selection of an appropriate coating requires an understanding of the performance characteristics of the material subject to both high temperature cyclic and CUI conditions.
 We provide a wide range of specialist Coatings Testing Services.

 Several industry bodies have published documents and standards related to the mitigation of CUI, including standards specifically relating to coatings.
 This includes ISO 19277: 2018, which identifies several classification environments upon which coatings are evaluated.
 Depending upon the intended operating temperature (including cryogenic service), tests are conducted on both standard cured and heat conditioned samples for CUI categories 1, 2, and 3.

 Element Materials Technology offers a variety of testing to verify performance for suitability under insulation in accordance with ISO19277:2018, which include:

 - Heat conditioning.
 Cyclic heat conditioning of coatings based upon the CUI category of choice.

 - Adhesion.
 Evaluation of heat conditioned and standard cured materials both pre and post-exposure.